 - Monitor triglycerides in parenterally fed patients at baseline and within 24 to 48 hours of starting nutrition support

-Follow our podcast Dietitians Only on Spotify and Apple Podcasts.
+Follow our podcast Dietitians Only on Spotify.

 The landscape of treatment recommendations for COVID-19 will continue to change as more information is learned and more data is collected.
 These recommendations highlight what nutrition professionals working in the ICU know they can do today to best support COVID-19 patients in their recovery.
 We do know that nutrition plays a vital role in the recovery of critically ill patients.
 COVID-19 patients are no different in their need for appropriate, timely, and individualized nutrition support during their ICU stay.

 Dietitians On Demand is a nationwide staffing and recruiting company for registered dietitians, specializing in short-term, temporary and permanent-hire positions in acute care, long term care and food service positions.
 We’re dedicated to dietitians and helping them enhance their practice and excel in the workplace.
 Check out our job openings, request your coverage, or visit our store today!

 Martindale R, Patel JJ, Taylor B, Warren M, McClave SA; ASPEN and SCCM.
 Nutrition therapy in the patient with COVID‐19 disease requiring ICU care.
 Updated April 1, 2020. https://www.nutritioncare.org/uploadedFiles/Documents/Guidelines_and_Clinical_Resources/Nutrition%20Therapy%20COVID-19_SCCM-ASPEN.pdf